marcusxmanley/marcusxmanley/README.md

 In the future I'd like to become a professional software developer.

 As I'm new to programming, I'm still very open about my career.
-I would like to work for the health care industry.
+I would perhaps like to work for the health care industry.
 I have also worked as a temp worker (travelling nurse in intensive care) and have many ideas for this business.

 Some of my personal interests also offer great opportunities for software, especially astrology and other forms of divination.